lunasec-io/lunasec/docs/pages/lunatrace/overview/getting-started.md

 -->

 Steps for getting started:
-* Install the GitHub app
+* Add our [GitHub App](https://lunatrace.lunasec.io) to your GitHub repository (takes 1-2 minutes).
-* View your most important vulnerabilities
+* View your most important vulnerabilities.
-* Create your first upgrade Pull Request
+* Create your first upgrade Pull Request.